Digicreon/Arkiv/README.md

 If you want to archive the generated backup files on Amazon S3/Glacier, you have to do these things:
 - Create a dedicated bucket on [Amazon S3](https://aws.amazon.com/s3/).
-- If you want to archive on Amazon Glacier, create a dedicated vault on [Amazon Glacier](https://aws.amazon.com/glacier/) (in the same datacenter).
+- If you want to archive on [Amazon Glacier](https://aws.amazon.com/glacier/), create a dedicated vault in the same datacenter.
 - Create an [IAM](https://aws.amazon.com/iam/) user with read-write access to this bucket and this vault (if needed).
 - Install the [AWS-CLI](https://aws.amazon.com/cli/) program and [configure it](http://docs.aws.amazon.com/cli/latest/userguide/cli-chap-welcome.html).